Cryptocurrency and Divorce in Florida: What You Need to Know

 However, like all marital assets, the Florida courts will divide cryptocurrency equitably.
 However, that does not necessarily mean a 50-50 division.
 Usually, there are four ways to do this:

-1. Simple division
+1. Simple Division

 In simple division, you will receive half (or a fair share) of the cryptocurrency in its original form.
 It doesn’t get converted to cash.
 For example, if your spouse has 5 Bitcoins, you get 2, 2.5, or even 3 Bitcoins as a share.